kugg/jerkeby/content/posts/Prototype-Poisoning.md

   - Anton Linné
 images:
   - /images/Prototype-poisoning-Anton-Linne-Christoffer-Jerkeby.jpg
+summary: A new vulnerability class that's everywhere.
+Learn how to exploit & differentiate prototype pollution from poisoning.
 description: A new vulnerability class that's everywhere.
 Learn how to exploit & differentiate prototype pollution from poisoning.
 ---
 ![Prototype Poisoning on stage](/images/Prototype-poisoning-Anton-Linne-Christoffer-Jerkeby.jpg)